Tek Fog: Reactions

 There were also multiple calls for the Supreme Court to intervene in this matter.
-Congress wanted the Supreme Court to get the issue examined by the expert panel that was looking into the alleged use of the Pegasus spyware on Indian citizens.
-The Editors Guild of India and Delhi Union of Journalists (DUJ), in their statements, also called for a Supreme Court inquiry.
+Congress leaders requested the examination from the expert panel that was looking into the alleged use of the Pegasus spyware on Indian citizens.

-The Minister of State for Home in the Maharashtra government, Satej Patil, questioned the silence of the Government of India and Information and Technology ministry over the Tek Fog expose.
-Patil demanded that the Union government should take cognisance of the issue.
-He made a public appeal to the victims from Mumbai targeted by Tek Fog app to register a police complaint, after which Maharashtra Police and Cyber Crime Investigation Cell will investigate the case.
+The Minister of State for Home in the Maharashtra government, Satej Patil of the INC, questioned the silence of the Government of India and Information and Technology ministry over the Tek Fog expose.
+He made a public appeal to the victims from Mumbai targeted by Tek Fog app to register a police complaint.

-Journalist Zarrar Khuhro wrote in Pakistani newspaper Dawn that Tek Fog "was used in many underhanded ways to promote the hateful Hindutva ideology".
-French newspaper Le Monde commented that it is perhaps the most elaborate online political manipulation operation ever discovered.
+Pakistani newspaper Dawn claimed that Tek Fog was used to promote the Hindutva ideology.

 Anand Venkatnarayanan, an Indian internet security researcher, called the app a military-grade psychological operations weapon.
 He claimed that the capabilities that are part of Tek Fog had only been accessible to state actors, and that putting it in the hands of non-state actors affiliated to a political party "had never been done before".